Darshanjain25933/Datascience-landops-industry-/README.md

 Optimized the deployment process using containerization, ensuring scalability and efficient resource management.
 The project also utilizes Docker for environment isolation and deployment consistency.
 GitHub Repository
-You can access the complete codebase for the project here: [GitHub Repository Link]
+You can access the complete codebase for the project here: (https://github.com/Darshanjain25933/Datascience-landops-industry-)

 Conclusion
 This README provides all the necessary information to set up, run, and explore the Data Science and MLOps in Industry project.
 The integration of MLOps practices ensures a streamlined, scalable, and efficient model development lifecycle suitable for industry-level applications.
 Feel free to explore the repository, contribute, or contact me if you have any questions or suggestions.